-- (ii) Government subsidies amounted to HK\$1,490,000 (2022: Nil) were received by a subsidiary from the Employment Support Scheme under Anti-Epidemic Fund in Hong Kong.
-There were no unfulfilled conditions or contingencies relating to these subsidies. - (iii) Government subsidies amounted to HK\$23,000 (2022: HK\$45,000) were received by a subsidiary from the Distance Business Programme under the Anti-Epidemic Fund in Hong Kong.
+- (i) For the year ended 31 March 2023, government subsidies amounted to HK\$1,490,000 were received by a subsidiary from the Employment Support Scheme under Anti-Epidemic Fund in Hong Kong.
+There were no unfulfilled conditions or contingencies relating to these subsidies. - (ii) For the year ended 31 March 2023, government subsidies amounted to HK\$23,000 were received by a subsidiary from the Distance Business Programme under the Anti-Epidemic Fund in Hong Kong.
 There were no unfulfilled conditions or contingencies relating to these subsidies.